iam8uman/Hashnode-Blog-Backup/clidzovla000509mc2y4n9nxf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1685674415171/71896e13-ec16-45b9-87c3-f6ea6990142c.webp align="center")

 <details data-node-type="hn-details-summary"><summary>What did I learn from this Example?</summary><div data-type="detailsContent">Yes, of course, Motivation is also a greater factor to build and continue your habit.
-But if I could make my environment habit friendly then it stands more longer than I expected.
+But if you could make your environment habit friendly then it stands longer than you expected.
 In the above example, nobody motivates to drink water in this cafeteria rather just a simple change in the environment provides us the greater result.</div></details>

 ---